 For RVers who require ample daily internet access at high speeds, owning and paying for two different carrier hotspots is common as well as costly.
 Some areas may have better Sprint or AT&T coverage, while others may work best with Verizon.

 If one carrier’s Mi-Fi isn’t working up to par, you can use the other one.

 What about unlimited Mi-Fi plans?
-These are a hot topic among full-time RVers as it can save lots of money.
+These are a hot topic among full-time RVers as they can save lots of money.